buildbot/buildbot/master/docs/manual/cmdline.rst

    buildbot @var{command} --help

-You can also use manual pages for :command:`buildbot` and :command:`buildslave` for quick reference on command-line options.
+You can also use manual pages for :command:`buildbot` and :command:`buildworker` for quick reference on command-line options.

 The remainder of this section describes each buildbot command.
 See :bb:index:`cmdline` for a full list.